 “You’d better try to think about something else, then.”

 Sano was still unable to get his brain around the concept of Saitou so nice.
 Well, nice for Saitou.
 “Sure,” he complained, “but I was asking because I was trying not to think about what you were making me think about before.”

 Saitou raised a skeptical brow at him.

 “See, I hate to mess up the first good mood I’ve ever seen you in, but it’s just too good of an opportunity, and you’re kinda asking for it not answering my questions…” And without further warning, Sano put a hand on Saitou’s shoulder, leaned in, and kissed him soundly.
 Then he took off running once again.

-Saitou was left in the middle of the street as motionless as Sano had been earlier, watching the boy rapidly disappearing and the entertained expressions of a few other pedestrians who’d witnessed the exchange.
+Saitou was left in the middle of the street as motionless as Sano had been earlier, watching the young man rapidly disappearing and the entertained expressions of a few other pedestrians that had witnessed the exchange.

 “Ahou,” he murmured after a moment when he took to walking again.

 What a nice day this was turning out to be.